PaulGilchrist/database-examples/cassandra/README_Kubernetes.md

 kubectl describe statefulset cassandra
 ```

-5) Test cassandra
+5) Test Cassandra

 ```
 node cassandra
 ```

-You can optionally change the file named `cassandra-statefulset.yaml` to change the cassandra cluster node count (replicas).
+You can optionally change the file named `cassandra-statefulset.yaml` to change the cassandra cluster node count (replicas) first ensuring there are an appropriate number of precreated PersistentVolume.

-<mark>Initial client connection will take longer with multi-node vs single node cassandra clusters, but post connection performance will not be impacted.</mark>

 ```
-kubectl apply -f cassandra-statefulset.yaml
+kubectl apply -f kubernetes
 ```

+<mark>Initial client connection will take longer with multi-node vs single node Cassandra clusters, but post connection performance will not be impacted.</mark>

+<mark>If using for production, make sure to not allow access to Cassandra from outside of the Kubernetes cluster without first adding security.</mark>

 ## Cleanup